ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * `string hand` - The string representation of the hand to retrieve the type of. `left` or `right`.
   * Returns
-   * `ControllerHand` - An enum representing either the Left or Right hand.
+   * `ControllerHand` - A ControllerHand representing either the Left or Right hand.

 The GetControllerHandType method is used for getting the enum representation of ControllerHand from a given string.